-My name is Scheherazade.
+My name is Scheherazade Bourahli.
 I was born in 1968 in Ghent, Belgium.
-Because of my Belgo-Algerian roots, ever since my childhood I have been attracted to a nomadic lifestyle.
-As a student and long after my graduation as a master in African languages and history, I have been travelling around the world.
+Because of my Belgian-Algerian roots, ever since my childhood I have been strongly attracted to a nomadic lifestyle.
+As a student and long after my graduation as a master in African languages and history, I have been travelling around the globe.

 My talent for mosaic work got a boost and became more finetuned and influenced by different cultures.
-Since 1998 I create mosaic art pieces for both private clients and local authorities in Belgium and abroad.
-The materials I use include ceramics, glass, shells, natural stones and found objects.
+Since 1998 I create mosaic art for both private clients and local authorities worldwide.
+Colin Heaney’s commission for his previous ‘Casa Blu’ in Byron Bay really launched me into custom glass mosaics.
+The materials I use include ceramics, glass, shells, natural stones and objets-trouvés.

-The castle owner gave me ‘carte blanche’ to decorate a bathroom in his marvellous castle.
-I asked Johan Loncke, a friend, to assist me.
-The lamps on the ceiling are made out of epoxy.
+The owner gave me ‘carte blanche’ to decorate a bathroom in his marvellous castle.
 All the decorative elements are related to water.
+For this assignment I was assisted by Johan Loncke, a friend, who designed the ceiling lamps in epoxy and the mosaic.

 Boa serpent in relief decorated with mosaic made out of californian glass and tiles.
 Co-production Charley Case painted the Baobab tree in chinese ink.Matonge, Brussels

-A mosaic made out of mouth-blown and industrial mirror glass.
-It is as if the 4 elements are represented as splashing water, fire, air and earth reflectors.
-Commissioned by interior designer Jen-Philippe Demeyer.
+Multicoloured mirror mosaic surround for a built-in fireplace made out of mouth-blown and industrial mirror glass.
+Commissioned by interior designer Jean-Philippe Demeyer.

-Table top with ‘Flower of Life’ geometrical figure composed of multiple evenly-shaped, overlapping circles.
+Table top with ‘Flower of Life’ geometrical figure composed of multiple evenly shaped, overlapping circles.
 This figure forms a flower-like pattern with the symmetrical structure of a hexagon.
-Mosaic made out of uroboros and californian glass.
-Each peace has been handcut, grinded/polished
+Mosaic made out of Uroboros and Californian glass.
+Each piece has been handcut and grinded/polished

 On this table top 2 galaxies meet each other, showing off their spectral colourful energies.
 Materials used : ceramic tiles and Californian glass.